jnotts/music-platform/docs/prompts.md

 here are relevant files: @lib/schemas/template.ts @app/admin/templates/page.tsx @app/admin/templates/[key]/page.tsx @app/api/admin/templates/[key]/route.ts @app/api/admin/templates/route.ts
 Make sure to create functinos that call the rest endpoints in @lib/api/client.ts and make use of these functions in custom hooks @hooks/ - then make use of the hooks in the relevant admin pages referenced above.
 Template use {{variables}} and integrate tiptap as the editor.
 Use bun for installs.

+### Prompt 009 - background jobs for metadata extraction

+I need to add background jobs for metadata extraction (audio compression excluded for now).
+This should happen when users upload their audio.
+The main metadata to extract is duration (track length in seconds), which is currently missing from track records - see duration_seconds field in @lib/types/db.ts Track type.

+Entry point: @app/page.tsx contains upload hooks that call @lib/api/client.ts.
+Track records are created in @app/api/submissions/route.ts.

+Use supabase edge functions with:
+- EdgeRuntime.waitUntil()` for true background processing
+- music-metadata library for parsing
+- Fire-and-forget trigger from API route after track creation
+- Returns `202 Accepted` immediately while processing continues
+- Sets `duration_seconds: -1` on extraction failure, `null` during processing, `>0` on success
+- Admin UI displays formatted duration using `formatDuration()` helper in @lib/validation/upload.ts